-Borrowers often ask for “Interest Only” (IO) loans b/c they want lower mortgage payments, and we discourage them for a variety of reasons.
+Borrowers often ask for “Interest Only” (IO) loans because they want lower mortgage payments, and we discourage them for a variety of reasons.

 I am discussing the pros and cons today.